|Typically Open:||Year Round|

 Starting Point: Las Vegas

 There are multiple camp sites along the trail.
-No facilities or amenities available.
+There are no facilities or amenities available.